pnstickne/phaser-dev-playground/README.md

 ## Getting Started

-First clone/pull a local copy of the [Phaser Example][examples] repository.
+First clone a local copy of the [Phaser Example][examples] repository.
 This is required because the Playground does *not* include any of the Phaser examples.

-To start the Example playground open a Node.js-compatible terminal and then navigate to the playground root directory.
-The Node.js-Express server can then be started with a grunt task:
+To start the Playground open a Node.js terminal and navigate to the root directory of the Playground repository (henceforth refered to as `$/repos/playground`).

+The first task to fetchi and update the required Node Package dependencies:

+    cd $/repos/playground
+    npm update

+After the dependencies are installed, simple start the Node.js-Express server:

     grunt play

-This will start the local which can be accessed by navigating to **http://localhost:3000/index.html**
+This will start the hosting server which can be accessed by navigating to `http://localhost:3000/index.html`.
+(Warning: this server is *not* designed for public access.)

-By default the the examples will be searched for in a sibling repository called 'phaser-examples', for example if the Playground is in '$/repos/playground' then the examples will be looked for in '$/repos/phaser-examples'.
+By default the the Examples will be searched for in a sibling repository called 'phaser-examples', for example if the Playground repository is `$/repos/playground` then the examples will be looked for in `$/repos/phaser-examples`.

-To change this, specify a different location to find the examples:
+To change the location used to find the Examples use:

     PHASER_EXAMPLES=path_to_example_repo grunt play
+    # or
+    grunt play --phaser-examples=path_to_example_repo

-To use a local / custom Phaser build, simply move the 'phaser.js' file into '$/repos/playground/local_builds'.
+To use a local / custom Phaser build, simply move the built `phaser.js` file into `$/repos/playground/local_builds`.
 This can be done in an automated fashion when performing a Phaser build by using:

+    cd $/repos/phaser
     # Remember: do this in the Phaser repository
     grunt build && cp builds/phaser.js $/repos/playground/local_builds

-Multiple local builds are supported as long as they are given unique names in the form 'phaser-{some_label}.js'.
+Multiple local builds are supported as long as they are given unique names in the form `phaser-{some_label}.js`.
 Because the Playground is designed for development, and debugging of such, there is no support for minified builds or map files.

+### Caching and Offline Access

+The `$/repos/playground/cache` directory is used for various caching purposed.
+If caching goes terribly wrong then delete the contents of this folder and restart the Playground server.

+The first time an official published Phaser build is used it is downloaded it is stored in the cache and the Playground can be used without internet access.

+Access to the github API to determine the latest Phaser builds is also cached for 5 minutes; a stale-copy will be returned in offline scenarios.

 ## Contributing